victorjperez/personal-blog/_posts/2019-09-04-Mouth-Mantra.markdown

 **With jaw fallen in // In fallen jaw**

 In five days, the elastics holding my jaw together will be removed.
 I will be able to talk easier, and drink alcohol, but I will still be unable to eat for two weeks more.
-Four weeks with a closed jaw is a small sacrifice for such a life-changing surgery.
+Six weeks with a closed jaw is a small sacrifice for such a life-changing surgery.
 Even with my social anxieties, going about my day being unable to speak clearly is worth it.
 I do wonder though; why did I handle it so well?
 Why am I so calm?
 Did my surgery really cause that?